Uwancha/weather-app/README.md

 ## Demo

-You can try out the app by visiting the following live demo link: [ToDo List App Demo](https://uwancha.github.io/weather-app/)
+You can try out the app by visiting the following live demo link: [Live Demo](https://uwancha.github.io/weather-app/)

 ## Features